Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 SteelSeries Apex Pro

 Even though the SteelSeries Apex Pro is a full-sized keyboard, it doesn’t take up too much room on the desktop.
-The build quality is top class, with a matte black aluminum board, and an incredibly comfortable, soft-touch wrist rest that connects to the keyboard magnetically.
+The build quality is top-notch, featuring a matte black aluminum board and an incredibly comfortable, soft-touch wrist rest that connects to the keyboard magnetically.

 The headline feature here comes courtesy of the Apex Pro's magnetic Omnipoint switches.
 Not only does SteelSeries claim they’re much more responsive and durable than conventional mechanical keyboard switches, but they also offer customizable actuation.

-This means you can configure your preferred sensitivity level from 0.1 mm to 4.0 mm, dictating whether you’d like the lightest of touches to register or a deeper press for each key.
+This means you can configure your preferred sensitivity level from 0.1 mm to 4.0 mm, allowing you to determine whether you prefer a light touch to register or a deeper press for each key.
 It doesn’t change the feel of typing on the keyboard, which is excellent by the way, but it does change when the keypress registers.
-Take the time to set up different profiles for work and play, and even for individual games and you will feel the benefit.
+Take the time to set up separate profiles for work and play, as well as for individual games, and you will feel the benefits.

 The SteelSeries Apex Pro features bright RGB backlighting, which is fully configurable on a per-key basis.
-The SteelSeries Engine 3 software is easy to understand.
+The SteelSeries Engine 3 software is intuitive and easy to use.
 You can set main and meta key bindings, use a macro editor, tweak the actuation, and set up lighting effects and colors.
 There’s room for five onboard profiles.

-With cable routing left, middle, or right, and a pass-through USB port port on the left, the SteelSeries Apex Pro embodies thoughtful design.
-Gaming and general typing on this keyboard is an absolute pleasure and nothing offers deeper customization, but the price makes it a serious investment.
+With cable routing left, middle, or right, and a pass-through USB port on the left, the SteelSeries Apex Pro embodies thoughtful design.
+Gaming and general typing on this keyboard is an absolute pleasure, and nothing offers deeper customization, but the price makes it a serious investment.

 The MX Mechanical comes in three options: clicky, tactile, or linear switches.
 These are not hot-swappable switches like the Nuphy Halo96, but that’s not a major disadvantage considering this is first and foremost an office keyboard.
 It’s also compatible with every type of computing device—Windows, Apple (macOS, iOS, iPadOS), Linux, ChromeOS, and Android—but the accompanying software only works with Windows and Mac.

-Battery life is decent for a wireless mechanical keyboard, too.
+Battery life is decent for a wireless mechanical keyboard as well.
 During testing, we managed eight to nine days of mixed-use (office work and gaming) with the backlight on before needing to recharge.
 According to Logitech, if you don’t use the backlight, the MX Mechanical’s battery can last up to 10 months.

 The Kinesis Freestyle Pro is an unusual keyboard because it’s split into two parts, which are connected via a cable.
-One half holds the left side of the keyboard (from Q to T on the top row of letters) while the other holds the rest (Y to P and other keys).
+One half holds the left side of the keyboard (from Q to T on the top row of letters), while the other half has the rest (Y to P and other keys).
 This setup works surprisingly well because it allows you to tilt the two parts, which puts your wrists at a more natural angle.

-The optional VIP 3 accessory kit further enhances this with a wrist rest and supports the angle of the keyboard to form a tent shape.
-Again, this can be a big plus if you have RSI (repetitive strain injury) or wrist issues, as it allows you to vary the angle by moving the stands to different positions quickly and easily.
+The optional VIP 3 accessory kit further enhances this with a wrist rest, supporting the keyboard's angle to form a tent shape.
+Again, this can be a significant advantage if you have RSI (repetitive strain injury) or wrist issues, as it allows you to quickly and easily adjust the angle by moving the stands to different positions.

-The Freestyle Pro is fitted with Cherry MX brown switches, which have a nice positive feel and a clicky sound when you press them, but with less noise than the blue switches.
+The Freestyle Pro is equipped with Cherry MX brown switches, which offer a pleasant tactile feel and a distinct clicky sound when pressed, albeit with reduced noise compared to the blue switches.
 The keyboard also allows you to record macros using the free SmartSet software, which can be assigned to any key.
 Compatible with both Mac and PC, this keyboard also includes swappable Windows and Mac keytops.

 If you suffer from RSI (or don’t want to be someone who does), the Kinesys is worth the extra cost, as it’s the most adjustable and configurable keyboard we looked at by a considerable margin.